 “Global demand for Boliden’s main metals, copper and zinc, continues to be high, although growth levels in recent quarters have been weak.
 We are continuing to build on Boliden’s strong position – mines and smelters with high production levels of both base and precious metals.
 Take the Garpenberg mine, for example, where we have just completed a comprehensive investment programme and now have the highest productivity in the world; and the Odda smelter, which has substantially improved its cost position thanks to earlier efficiency enhancement programmes and the ongoing expansion project,” explains Lennart Evrell.

 For further information, please contact:

 Boliden is a metals company with a commitment to sustainable development.
 Our roots are Nordic, but our business is global.
 The company’s core competence is within the fields of exploration, mining, smelting and metals recycling.
-Boliden has a total of approximately 4,800 employees and an annual turnover of approximately SEK 34 billion.
-Its share is listed on NASDAQ OMX Stockholm, segment Large Cap. www.boliden.com
+Boliden has a total of approximately 4,900 employees and a turnover of SEK 37 billion.
+Its share is listed on NASDAQ OMX Stockholm, segment Large Cap.